10 Tips for Coaching Teachers During a Pandemic

 7. Provide Bite-Sized PD

-Just like a lengthy newsletter can be overwhelming and go unread, a lengthy professional development session will do the same.
+Just like a lengthy newsletter can be overwhelming and go unread, a lengthy professional development [PD] session will do the same.
 If you want teachers to learn something new and then implement that new learning, keep it bite sized with a singular focus.
 This might mean you have multiple follow-up meetings where you add on to the learning, but each learning event should be clear and simple in focus.
 It should also come with actionable tips or next steps of implementation.
 This ensures teachers apply their learning.
 Check out this blog post to learn more about leading efficient and engaging professional development sessions.

 You can incentivize this part by hosting a drawing like a google form survey listing their biggest take away in exchange for a reward.
 You might even try a “be seen implementing next week” contest to keep them on their toes!